 Inform, Permit, and Refuse

-People have the right to be informed before their data is gathered, processed, and edited by your website.
-Users must give their explicit consent to this process.
-You can provide a cookie announcement in the footer of your website and give the option to sign up for a newsletter via a tick box (that is not checked by default).
-Users must be given the option to withdraw their consent at any time; either by unregistering or reviewing the cookie settings again.
+People have the right to be informed before their data is being gathered, edited and processed by your website.
+Users must give their explicit consent to this as well.
+This means providing a cookie announcement in the footer of your website, giving the option to sign up for a newsletter via a tick box (that is not checked by default).
+Ultimately, users must be given the option to withdraw their permission at any time; by unregistering or reviewing the cookie settings again, for instance.

-Individuals can request the personal data you’ve gathered about them at any time.
-You are then obligated to deliver the information within a month and are not allowed to charge a fee for this.
-Don’t forget to consider the data portability right.
-This right ensures that personal data is able to be read in a reasonable manner.
-Excel spreadsheets or CSV files are relatively easy to open and understand, but a direct database dump is not.
+Individuals that you have gathered personal data from on your website are allowed to request this data from you at any time.
+Organizations are obligated to deliver this data within a month and are, in principle, not entitled to charge a fee for this.
+In addition, there is the data portability right: personal data must be able to be inspected in a reasonable manner.
+Excel sheets or CSV files are relatively easy to open, but a direct database dump is not.

 Edit, Limit, and Remove

-Consumers are entitled to ask you to correct faulty information.
-They can also request that you refrain from further editing of their personal data.
-Every person has ‘the right to be forgotten’; you are required to remove people’s data completely from your database upon their request.
+Consumers are entitled to ask you to rectify faulty information, as well as request to refrain from further editing of personal data (apart from storing it).
+Also, every person has ‘the right to be forgotten’.
+Put differently, upon request, you are required to be able to remove people’s data completely from your database.

 The General Data Protection Regulation and marketing automation

 It is not uncommon to make use of marketing automation on your website.
-Automation can include email marketing software reminding you to respond to a comment or to send a follow up email once the first message has been viewed.
-It can even send an email offering the user a discounted deal as a result of an abandoned shopping cart order.
+This may consist of email marketing software reminding you to respond to a comment, send a follow-up email once the first message has been viewed, or maybe an email offering you a discounted deal due to your abandoned shopping cart order.

-People have the right to demand from you that your software not make automated decisions based on their data or behavior.
-If you do use marketing automation, you must explicitly ask your visitors’ permission in addition to informing them that automated decisions are made based on their personal data.
+People have the right to demand from you that your software cannot make automated decisions based on their data or behavior, unless they have explicitly given their permission to do so.
+Therefore, in the case that you do use marketing automation, make sure you explicitly ask your visitors permission in addition to informing them that automated decisions will be made based on their personal data.

 How serious is the General Data Protection Regulation and what are the penalties?

-The General Data Protection Regulation isn’t anything to sneeze at.
-This is a major regulation with some serious teeth on it, holding companies financially responsible on a small and large scale.
+To be honest, the General Data Protection Regulation isn’t anything to scoff at.
+This is a major regulation with some serious teeth on it.
+Holding companies financially responsible for both big and small equally.

-The maximum fine that can be imposted on organizations is up to 4% of annual global turnover or up to €20 Million.
-This can be imposed for the most serious infringements (e.g.not having sufficient customer consent to process data or violating the core of Privacy by Design concepts).
+Organizations can be fined up to 4% of annual global turnover for breaching GDPR or €20 Million.
+This is the maximum fine that can be imposed for the most serious infringements (e.g.not having sufficient customer consent to process data or violating the core of Privacy by Design concepts).

-There is a tiered approach to these fines.
-For example, a company can be fined 2% for not having:
+There is a tiered approach to fines e.g. a company can be fined 2% for not having: